-Parks and Reserves Assets Quantity Total area (ha) Council-owned land at Saxton Field regional sports facility (cnr Champion Rd and Salisbury Rd) One site (held in three certificates of title) 17.7 Land vested as Esplanade Strip multiple sites 108 Number of operating cemeteries 12 28.1 Number of closed cemeteries 2 1.1 Number of sites containing heritage buildings / structures (8 on Council reserve land and 8 on other Council-owned land) 16 - Number of sites containing other cultural heritage assets (13 on Council reserve land and 5 on other Council-owned land) 18 - Playgrounds 52 - Public toilet facilities (at 69 locations ) 91 -
+Parks and Reserves Assets Quantity Total area (ha) Council-owned land at Saxton Field regional sports facility (cnr Champion Road and Salisbury Road).
+As at July 2015, only 4 ha of this land had been developed as sports fields.
+One site (held in three certificates of title) 17.7 Land vested as Esplanade Strip multiple sites 108 Number of operating cemeteries 12 28.1 Number of closed cemeteries 2 1.1 Number of sites containing heritage buildings / structures (8 on Council reserve land and 8 on other Council-owned land) 16 - Number of sites containing other cultural heritage assets (13 on Council reserve land and 5 on other Council-owned land) 18 - Playgrounds 52 - Public toilet facilities (at 69 locations ) 91 -